 - Music Director or Composer[iii]

 These professions typically require a bachelor’s degree for entry-level positions – if they require a degree at all – but earning a masters degree might add advanced performance techniques to your skillset that could set you apart from the competition and help enhance your career prospects.[vi]

 Determining an average potential compensation for these professions is difficult due to the varying performance opportunities and differing regional demand.
 For example, in terms of available opportunities, an actor may audition for several shows a year, but have large gaps between each performance.
 Or, a musical performer might work for orchestra or concert band that requires performers to sign year-long contracts.
 Both performers could be highly skilled, but potentially see varying compensation.
 Additionally, wages may be dependent on your area of performance, with more opportunities being available in urban centers as opposed to rural or suburban.
 Metropolitan areas like Los Angeles, New York, Chicago, and New Orleans have the highest employment level in these occupations.[vii]

-Get on Stage with a Perfect Performing Arts Masters Program
+Get on Stage with a Perfect Performing Arts Masters Program in Hawaii

 No more waiting in the wings, it’s time to find a perfect performing arts masters program!
 Continue further down this page for a list of potential programs.
 To refine your list, select your preferred specialty and program type from the menus on this page.
 To request more information from a particular program, click through its associated link and select “request info.”
 Break a leg!